Cumehtar/PGE4/docs/Wiki/Organizations/Intellectual/Synod.md

-A wizard corporation within the [[Second Potentate]], somewhat more compliant with local regulations, and which has a rivalry with the [[East Empire Trading Company]].
+A wizard corporation within the [[Second Potentate]], somewhat more compliant with local regulations, and which has a rivalry with the [[East Empire Company]].

 *Sources:*